menu

 Customer seminars (nationwide) Collaboration with local governments and national centers

 We collaborate with all six national centers (National Center for Advanced Medical Specialties) in Japan to provide health and medical information through tools and seminars for a wide range of generations, from the three major diseases (cancer, cardiovascular disease, and cerebrovascular disease), diabetes, hepatitis, and infectious diseases, to medical care for pregnancy, childbirth, child rearing, and longevity such as dementia.
-In fiscal year 2022, we held 190 seminars nationwide, with 23,877 participants.
-As of March 31, 2023, we have concluded "comprehensive cooperation agreements" with 42 prefectures and 334 municipalities at the municipal level.
-We have concluded "comprehensive cooperation agreements" with 334 local governments at the municipal level, contributing to solving social issues in each region.
+As of the end of March 2025, we have signed comprehensive cooperation agreements with 44 prefectures and more than 430 municipalities, contributing to the resolution of social issues in communities across Japan.

 "Run with You" project to support citizen runners nationwide